rcarmo/digital-signage-client/README.md

 SAPO DIGITAL SIGNAGE CLIENT
 ===========================

+## UPDATE:

+The client is now working in staging/debug mode, so anyone who checks out the code can get it running out of the box on their local machine.

+Work is ongoing to finish refactoring the playlist/browser control engine (it's nearly done).

 ## IMPORTANT NOTE

-> This repository currently contains sources for _the client only_, which is _broken_ - as in, it's currently being refactored but not quite in a usable state.
+> This repository currently contains sources for _the client only_, which is currently being refactored but not quite in a usable state.
 The server code will follow in a separate repository.

 This is being released as-is mostly to enable people to learn from it and use the client in standalone mode.

+## SETTING UP FOR TESTING AND DEVELOPMENT

+* Clone the repo (no surprises here)
+* Copy `data/config.json.dist` to `data/config.json`, making any required changes
+* Run it:

+    python app.py

+* Go to [http://localhost:8000](http://localhost:8000) - or, if you've enabled debugging, [http://localhost:8000/debug](http://localhost:8000/debug) to see a list of all active local URLs

 ## STUFF YOU SHOULD BE AWARE OF